 Due to the short life cycle and rapid reproductive rate, spider mite infestations often spread quickly.

-Early detection helps minimize damage to hibiscus plants and increases the chances of successfully removing the insect pests.
+Early detection helps minimize damage to hibiscus plants and increases the chances of successfully removing insect pests.

 What Damage Do Spider Mites Cause To Hibiscus Plants?

-Spider mites are almost microscopic, but they can severely damage hibiscus and other plants by puncturing the plant cells to obtain food.
+Spider mites are almost microscopic bugs but can severely damage hibiscus and other plants by puncturing the plant cells to obtain food.

-As the mites reproduce and spread across the plant, their feeding may permanently damage the leaves.
+As the mites reproduce and spread across the plant, their feeding may permanently damage the leaves, foliage, buds, and flowers.